Table of Contents

-The dreaded cover letter.
-No one seems to agree on what is it good for and whether anyone even reads cover letters anymore.
-Yet, there’s something everybody admits: job seekers hate writing them.
-That’s why we wrote The Complete Cover Letter Guide for you!
+Oh, the dreaded cover letter.
+Nobody seems to agree on what’s it good for.
+Or if anyone even reads cover letters anymore.
+Yet, there’s something everybody admits: jobseekers hate writing them.

 This cover letter guide includes every piece of tangible advice anyone can give you.
 Still, as you’ll be reading the lines below, keep in mind that at the other end of your cover letter is a living person.
 Write your cover letter accordingly.